A Guide to getting custom tattoos: How you can help your artist get you what you want!

 Second Where you go to get it?

 Where you go to get Tattooed is as important as what you get.
 NOT all Tattooist are the same!
-They all have there strengths and there weaknesses.
+They all have their strengths and their weaknesses.
 The best way to get the artist you need for the job is research.
 Always see the work, see as much of it as you can.
 The work can't lie.
 Ask for a portfolio or better yet see the work in the flesh.

 As with all things in Tattooing take your time, and remember you may need to travel to get the Tattoo Artist that can do what you want properly.
 Here at the Comedian Tattoo we have artists that specialize in many different styles of Tattooing.
 We try to accommodate most of your Tattooing needs, but if we can help source an artist for you, we will.